zkutlow/crypto-technical-analysis/README.md

 ## Troubleshooting

 ### "No holdings found"
-- Verify your Coinbase API key and secret are correct
+- Verify your `COINBASE_API_KEY_FILE` path is correct in `.env`
 - Make sure you have crypto assets in your Coinbase account (not just USD)
-- Check that your API key has `wallet:accounts:read` permission
+- Check that your API key has VIEW permissions enabled
+- Make sure the JSON file is valid and contains both `name` and `privateKey` fields
-- Try regenerating your API credentials in Coinbase
+- Try creating a new API key in the CDP portal

 ### "Insufficient data"
 - Some cryptocurrencies may not have enough historical data